IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/web/site/config--appsettings/README.md

 ### Parameter: `appName`

 The name of the parent site resource.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string